jantari/poshwal/README.md

 # poshwal

-Automatically generates and applies themes for the built-in Windows terminal (`conhost.exe`) based on the colors found in a picture.
+Automatically generates and applies themes for the built-in Windows terminal (`conhost.exe`) based on the colors found in an image.

-The name is a reference to [pywal](https://github.com/dylanaraps/pywal) and this script is supposed to provide a similar feature for the Windows platform.
-Albeit similar in name and function, it borrows no code or algorithms from pywal - I wanted to learn and create something of my own (this is also a good excuse for why it's not perfect I guess).
+Although the name is a reference to [pywal](https://github.com/dylanaraps/pywal) and this script is supposed to provide a similar feature for the Windows platform it borrows no code or algorithms from pywal - I wanted to learn and create something of my own (this is also a good excuse for why it's not perfect I guess).

 ## Syntax